rwbutler/FeatureFlags/README.md

 }
 ```

-You may simply use the following to determine which test group the user has been assigned:
+You may simply use the following to determine which test group the user has been assigned to:

 ```
 Feature.isEnabled(.exampleFeatureABTest))
 ```

-Ordinarily using the `Feature.enabled()` method tests to see whether a feature is globally enabled, in this specific instance it will return `true` if the user belongs to the group receiving the new feature and `false` if the user belongs to the control group.
+Ordinarily using the `Feature.enabled()` method tests to see whether a feature is globally enabled; in this specific instance it will return `true` if the user belongs to the group receiving the new feature and `false` if the user belongs to the control group.
 Note that this method also return `false` if the `enabled` property is set to `false` in the JSON for this feature i.e. the test is globally disabled.

 ### Multivariate (MVT) Tests